Estimating relapse time distribution from longitudinal biomarker trajectories using iterative regression and continuous time Markov processes: Simulation study

-Figure~\ref{fig:confusiontablesscenario2} shows the confusion matrices obtained for different noise levels.
+Table~\ref{tab:confusiontablesscenario2} shows the sensitivity and specificity for different noise levels.
 The noisier the trajectory, the more difficult it is to detect true relapses.
 This is also illustrated in Figure~\ref{fig:jumpscenario2}, where we see a deterioration in the $T_2$ estimate as $\sigma$ increases.
 Figure~\ref{fig:weibullparamscenario2} suggests that the estimation errors on jump times have a direct impact on the estimation of the shape parameter $\alpha$ of the relapse time distribution.
 On the other hand, these errors do not seem to affect the estimation of $\beta$.
 Overall, the increase in noise level only slightly alters the estimates.
 Note that for $\sigma=2.5$ and $\sigma=5$, the noise level is much higher than that likely to be found in the trajectories of the application dataset.
 This scenario shows that the limitation of our estimation method does not stems from the amount of noise in the data.